Femodene

 - have hyperhomocysteinemia

-- have ever had migraine with aura
+- have ever had a migraine with an aura

 - have ever had breast cancer